cudeso/zsazsa/README.md

 TAG_FLASH_INTEL  = zsazsa:ctiproduct="flash-intel"
 TAG_VEA          = zsazsa:ctiproduct="vea"
 TAG_BRIEFING     = zsazsa:ctiproduct="daily-briefing"
+TAG_INDICATOR_FEED        = zsazsa:ctiproduct="indicator-feed"
+TAG_THREAT_ACTOR_PROFILE  = zsazsa:ctiproduct="threat-actor-profile"
 ```

 Product events additionally carry `curation:ctiproduct` tags so they can be searched and grouped consistently across the product catalogue.

+Every product and requirement detail page links to the MISP event's history (its audit log), so you can inspect the full change history of a stored object directly in MISP.
+Editing updates the object's attributes in place instead of replacing it, so that history is kept across changes.

 Manual collection entries are stored on the webapp MISP server.
 They carry the scraper marker tag (`zsazsa:source="misp-scraper"` by default), a TLP tag, `zsazsa:source-type="manual"`, and a local `zsazsa:source="<source-name>"` tag linking the entry to the configured manual source.
 Galaxy-backed scope tags (geography, sector, threat actor, MITRE ATT&CK) are applied as regular MISP tags.
 The entry description is stored as a MISP event report in Markdown.
 File attachments are added as attachment attributes in the External analysis category.